-Investment Migration Pioneer, Author, Inventor and Innovator, Entrepreneur, Advisor to Governments, Humanitarian – Global Citizen
+Investment Migration Pioneer, Entrepreneur and Investor, Advisor to Governments, Author, Humanitarian, and Global Citizen

 This is the transcript of a speech that Dr. Kälin gave during his welcome address at the 11th GRCC, held in Hong Kong in 2017.
 Dr. Kälin used the occasion to reflect upon the enormous growth of the investment-by-migration industry over the past ten years, but also to place in perspective how few actual citizenships are granted through citizenship-by-investment in the EU, compared to citizenship-by-naturalization.
 Dr. Kälin concludes by welcoming the best-selling author and world-renowned speaker, Michael Virardi, to the stage.